-Traditionally the shortest day of the year - 21 June, is the time to plant garlic but anytime from May through till the end of July is usually fine.
+Traditionally the shortest day of the year - 21 June, is the time to plant garlic but anytime from May through till the end of July/ August is usually fine.
+The trick is that garlic needs a good winter chill for the bulbs to develop.
 However, last year a lot of people struggled with rust (pictured).

 Rust is a fungal disease that affects garlic, leeks and onions.
 It can impact bulb development and also kill your whole crop.